Untitled

 3. Dimensions of Self Project 10%

-a.
-Through a design of your choice, complete the following:
+b.
+Through a format of your choice (Presentation/other), complete the following:

 1. What are your dimensions of self?
 (See 1.3)